 As a rule of thumb, if your retention rate is over 5%, you’re heading in the right direction.
 If it’s over 20%, it’s a really positive sign and means you’ve got lots of loyal advocates for your business.

 Always understand what the average churn rate/retention rate in your industry is and have a goal in mind.
 That way, you’ll have a target to achieve and will be able to take action if your company’s churn rate is higher than you would like.

-How to lower the churn rate and increase the retention rate in your startup?
+How to lower the churn rate and increase the retention rate in your Developed Custom MVP App Startup?

 You’re putting together your monthly report to take to your stakeholders, only to find your churn rate is a lot higher than it usually is.
 Alarm bells ring.
 What do you do next?

 When you’ve just launched your product, service, or MVP, it’s not uncommon to see your churn rate go up and down a lot.
 However, this typically settles over time as customers get to know and understand your business.
-However, a widely fluctuating churn rate in a startup MVP more-established organization can be a red flag.
+However, a widely fluctuating churn rate in the Developed Custom MVP App Startup more-established organization can be a red flag.

 It can feel scary when your churn rate skyrockets, and you may feel you’re weeks away from your startup adventure ending.
 The good news is that there is plenty you can do to drive those increased churn rates back down.